How Much Do Precast Concrete Walls Cost in 2025?

 A concrete fence costs anywhere from $10 to $60 per square foot.
 Poured concrete isn’t the only option for a concrete dividing fence.
 You can choose concrete masonry units or concrete blocks for around $10 to $20 per square foot, including labor and materials.

 Manufacturers pour concrete into a mold that forms a precast panel to create precast concrete.
-Rather than a truck pouring concrete on-site at your home, specialists lift these already manufactured precast panels into place with equipment.
+Rather than a truck pouring concrete on-site at your home, specialists lift these already manufactured precast concrete panels into place with equipment.

 Precast concrete is estimated to be 23% less expensive than poured concrete.
 Installing a precast concrete wall costs $4,800 on average.
 While precast materials cost from $20 to $30 per square foot, precast installation is much less labor-intensive than pouring concrete.